New Zealand has 13 national parks. They protect some of the country’s most scenic landscapes:

 The volcanoes Ruapehu, Ngāuruhoe and Tongariro are in the Ngāti Tūwharetoa tribal area, in the central North Island.
 In 1887, the tribe’s chief signed an agreement with the government.
 Tongariro National Park was set up by a law passed in 1894.

 Egmont National Park was created in 1900 around Mt Taranaki (Mt Egmont).
-Other land was put aside to be made into parks later.
+Other land was set aside to be made into parks later.

 At first, national parks were thought of as places for recreation and tourism.
-Deer and goats were released into parks as sport for hunters – but they damaged the trees and plants.
-Non-native plants were also introduced, and some have spread and become pests.
+Deer and goats were released into parks to provide sport for hunters – but they damaged the trees and plants.
+Non-native plants were also introduced, and some spread and became pests.
 Later, people started to think that national parks should be used to protect native plants and animals.

 From the 1960s, Māori began to have more say in how national parks were run.
 The views of conservationists and scientists influenced the choice of areas for national parks.